Frank-The-Coder/search_engine/README.md

 ## Running the webapp on the instance

 1. launching the webapp on aws instance:
+- The web app is already running on the instance
+- run this step only if you are creating a new instance
 ```
 cd src
 sudo env "PATH=$PATH" python3 app.py